RishubPatel/RISC-V-OTTER-CPU/README.md

 1. Polls the pushbutton until a press is detected
 2. Debounces the button in software
 3. Reads the switch corresponding to the currently illuminated LED
-4. Increments a two-digit count if the switch beneath the LED is on 4.5.
-Rolls the count from `99` back to `00` as needed
+4. Increments a two-digit count if the switch beneath the LED is on; rolls the count from `99` to `00` as needed
-5. Moves the active LED one position to the right
-5.5.
-Wraps the active LED back to the leftmost position after the final LED
+6. Moves the active LED one position to the right; wraps the active LED back to the leftmost position after the final LED
-6. Waits for and debounces the button release before accepting another press
+8. Waits for and debounces the button release before accepting another press

 The active LED therefore indicates which switch will be evaluated on the next valid button press.